afiore/arboreal/docs/README.md

          .appendChild()
          .appendChild();

-For each child node, Arboreal will automatically assign an id string representing the depth and the index the position of the node within the tree structure.
+For each child node, Arboreal.js will automatically assign an id string representing the depth and the index the position of the node within the tree structure.

     tree.children[0].children[1].id